holyokecodes/led-effects/README.md

 # led-effects
-A effects library for LED strips that doesn't block the loop
+A effects library for LED strips (neopixels).

 Based on https://learn.adafruit.com/multi-tasking-the-arduino-part-3